This article was last updated on November 2017

 One of the biggest concerns about Obamacare came from those who already had insurance.
 Many wondered if they would be able to keep their current plans as well as their current healthcare providers.
 In short, you will be able to keep your existing plan for the most part, even if there are some minor changes in how you receive care.
 In this section, we’ll discuss in detail the options for purchasing or obtaining ACA-compliant insurance.

-People who purchase health insurance from their employers make up approximately 44 percent of the insured population.
-This means that nearly half of all people who are currently covered buy plans from work.
+People who purchase health insurance from their employers make up about 49 percent of the insured population.
+This means that nearly half of all people who are currently covered by plans from work.
 You might think that these people won’t see any real benefit from Obamacare.
 And, if you’re part of this population, you may wonder how the ACA affects your healthcare coverage.

 Rest assured that you should be able to keep your existing policy under the new law, provided that your employer upholds its end of the bargain.
 Here are some changes and information regarding employer-sponsored healthcare coverage: